 No. These types of expenses are considered administrative costs (indirect costs), and generally are not appropriate as a direct cost unless specifically approved by the sponsor.
 A reduction in operations at UGA does not change this fact.
 If you need to work remotely, please consult with your department or school to identify whether computing resources are available.

-Our federal sponsors are well aware of the situation.
-They are encouraging PIs to follow institutional guidance and policy with respect to continuing projects.
+Federal sponsors are encouraging PIs to follow institutional guidance and policy with respect to continuing projects.
 Once operations resume, each project should be assessed.
 If an extension is needed to complete the scope of work, we can exercise or request extensions at that time.

 Researchers should document the actual impact of COVID-19 on the progress of their grants to provide substantiation for any future no-cost time extension request.
 No-cost time extensions covered under expanded authorities will still be available for federal awards.
 Universities should contact the sponsor as soon as they are aware of a delay.